-First-year Ph.D. courses:
+First-year Ph.D. courses

 Math Methods for Economists

-First-Year Ph.D. course as part of the Columbia Economics core curriculum.
+First-Year Ph.D. course as part of the Columbia Economics Core curriculum.

-Introduction to mathematical tools and methods for economists.
+Introduction to Recursive Mathematical Methods for economists.

-I taught this in Fall 2023
+I taught this in Fall 2023 & 2025

 Lecture Notes can be found below